10 Easy Zero Waste Swaps to eco-fy your life

 The term zero waste can be overwhelming and unrealistic.
 It’s best to view it as a journey rather than a destination and it isn’t the answer to everything.
-The first step to leading a more sustainable life is to make small changes.
+The first step to leading a more sustainable life is to make small changes like these easy zero waste swaps!

 “Every small action matters because when 7 billion people do that thing, it changes the world” – Achim Steiner

-Switching from plastic disposable razors to a safety razor* is one of the easiest switches I’ve made so far.
+Switching from plastic disposable razors to a safety razor* is one of the easiest zero waste swaps I’ve made so far.
 The safety razors aren’t cheap.
 A decent one will set you back at least £25 but you will have it for life.

 It can be a little daunting when you first use your safety razor but there are lots of tutorials online to help you.
 It’s all about the angle and the pressure you apply.
 I made the switch to a safety razor 3 months ago and I’m really happy with it.